samber/chartjs-plugin-datasource-prometheus/README.md

 ## ✨ Features (WIP)

-- Loads time-series from Prometheus to Chart.js.
+- Loads time-series from Prometheus into Chart.js.
 - **Similar to Grafana**, but ported to Chart.js for public-facing web applications.
 - **UMD compatible**, you can use it with any module loader
 - Supports **line chart only** (for now!)